 The BOD has overall responsibility for the establishment and oversight of the Company's risk management framework.
 It monitors compliance with the risk management policies and procedures and reviews the adequacy of the risk management framework in relation to the risks faced by the Company.
 Risk management policies and systems are reviewed regularly to reflect changes in market conditions.
 The Company's risk management policies are established to identify and analyze the risks faced by the Company, to set appropriate risk limits and controls, and to monitor risks and adherence to limits.
-Risk management policies and systems are reviewed regularly to reflect changes in market conditions and the Company's activities.
+Risk management policies are reviewed regularly to reflect changes in market conditions and the Company's activities.
 The Company, through its training and management standards and procedures, aims to develop a disciplined and constructive control environment in which all employees understand their roles and obligations.
+CFMI handles fund manager functions of the Company (Note 11).

-22.1.1 Market risk
+21.1.1 Market risk